 These certifications are provided in the form of a unique, secure, personal URL link valid for life, which you can copy and paste into the “Login URL” in Step 4 of the above “Add a certification on LinkedIn in 4 steps” process.

-Using blockchain technology, BCdiploma delivers tamper-proof, verifiable and 100% digital certificates to universities and training organizations: BCdiploma allows you to gain credibility and trustworthiness with future recruiters and in the business world.
+Using blockchain for authentification, BCdiploma delivers tamper-proof, verifiable and 100% digital certificates to universities and training organizations: BCdiploma allows you to gain credibility and trustworthiness with future recruiters and in the business world.

 Check out BCdiploma‘s website to discover the more than 100 institutions in 16 countries that already trust us.